zandilemnizi/zandilemnizi/README.md

 * 🌍  I'm based in Pretoria
 * ✉️  You can contact me at [zandile99022@gmail.com](mailto:zandile99022@gmail.com)
-* 🧠  I'm learning Currently learning data engineering using Python andSQL
+* 🧠  I'm Currently learning data engineering using Python and SQL

 ### Skills